 These $98 J.Crew Pants Look Identical to the Pair Every Chic Dresser Wears Instead of Jeans

 Ultimately, the choice is yours.
 Keep scrolling to see J.Crew's Luna pants and Leset's Kyoto pants.
-We highly recommend adding at least one of these pairs to your spring capsule wardrobe because not only will they help you look like an It girl, but we know you'll get plenty of wear out of them and be happy with your purchase.
+We highly recommend adding at least one of these pairs to your spring capsule wardrobe because not only will they help you look like an It girl, but we also know you'll get plenty of wear out of them and be happy with your purchase.

 On Kaia Gerber: Leset Kyoto Pants ($280); Balenciaga City Bag ($2990); Repetto Ballet Flats ($235)

-Shop J.Crew Luna Pants:
+Shop J.Crew Luna Pants

-Shop Leset Kyoto Pants:
+Shop Leset Kyoto Pants

 Nikki Chwatt is an associate fashion editor based in New York City.
 She joined Who What Wear in 2024 after writing fashion, beauty, and lifestyle content for WWD, Well+Good, Editorialist, and more.
 With a passion for personal style and the creativity that comes with it, one of Chwatt's goals is to help others understand that there is no such thing as a “good” or “bad” style; it’s just about putting an outfit together that makes you feel confident in yourself.